faxpillow/aid-awesomeinvestingdecisions/README.md

 still wonder what is the best thing that has happened to anyone today

-from has very much evidentially gone where no one else has gone repeatedly
+from has very much often very little lol evidentially gone where no one else has gone repeatedly